UtrechtUniversity/animal-sounds/bioacoustics/feature_extraction/README.md

 # Feature extraction

-Feature extraction scripts are used to extract acoustic features from '.wav' files.
-The output is two types of features that are input for the [classifiers](../classifier), i.e. svm and cnn.
+The modules in this directory are used to extract acoustic and/or deep learning features from '.wav' files.
+The features are used as input for the  [classifiers](../classifier), i.e. svm and cnn.

 ## Instructions